pierreablin/picard/README.rst

    >>> A = np.random.randn(N, N)
    >>> X = np.dot(A, S)

-And then feed Picard with it:
+And then use Picard to separate the signals:

 .. code:: python